Spelunky: Development

 Spelunky was created by Derek Yu and released as freeware for Microsoft Windows on December 21, 2008.
-The source code of the 2008 Windows version was published under a software license permitting noncommercial distribution and modification on December 25, 2009.
+The source code of the Windows version was published under a software license permitting noncommercial distribution and modification on December 25, 2009.
 Based on this source code the game community created a community patch which added support for Mac OS X. Since the game source code became available community members have created many modified versions, or mods, of the original game.
 Most of these were available via the forums on the website for Derek Yu's video game company, Mossmouth, where a list was maintained of finished mods.
 The website "Spelunky.fyi" was created by the community to maintain a list of community-made content after the Mossmouth forums were shut down.

 The first version of Spelunky classic was released as freeware on a private space called TIGSource forums where some players were exposed to the game and provided Derek Yu with immediate feedback for the game creating a loop of development where new additions were added to the game in response to player feedback.
 Shortly after, Derek released a public version of the game which gained greater exposure.
 Jonathan Blow, developer of Braid, reached out to Derek concerning releasing the game officially on console platforms which was a huge benefit for indie developers at the time considering the success of other indie games at the time such as Castle Crashers and World of Goo.
 While looking for programmers to help him on the project he reconnected with longtime friend Andy Hull who offered his services.

 An enhanced remake version for Xbox Live Arcade was released on July 4, 2012.
-The enhanced edition was also released on PC on August 8, 2013 and for PlayStation 3 on August 27 and 28, 2013.
+The enhanced edition was also released for PC and PlayStation 3 in August 2013.